GRsoldier7/AI_Prompt_DB/MCP_SERVERS_README.md

 4. It starts each server with the appropriate configuration
 5. It provides a clean shutdown mechanism (Ctrl+C)

+## Testing

+The Smart MCP Server Manager includes comprehensive test suites to verify that everything is working correctly:

+1. **Basic Tests**: Run `test_mcp_manager.bat` to check the basic functionality of the Smart MCP Server Manager.

+2. **Comprehensive Tests**: Run `test_with_mock_server.bat` to test the Smart MCP Server Manager with a mock MCP server.

+3. **Heroku MCP Server Tests**: Run `test_heroku_mcp.bat` to test the Heroku MCP Server integration.

+Before running the Heroku MCP Server tests, make sure you have:
+- Installed the Heroku CLI
+- Set the `HEROKU_API_KEY` environment variable
+- An active Heroku account

 ## Troubleshooting

 If a server fails to start: